September 7-14, 2019

 We know some of you are riding with friends and would like to be near each other when you camp, we’ve got you covered.
 Information regarding group requests will be sent in August.

 Sleeping bags and pads are not provided, so please don’t forget to bring yours.

 Cycle Oregon provides week-long parking for riders near camp.
-Parking passes are available here for $30 until August 16th.
-We will post specific directions to the parking facility as we draw closer to the event.
+Parking passes are available here for $30 until August 22.
+We will post specific directions to the parking area as we draw closer to the event.
 Driving directions will also be on the parking pass that will be mailed to you in late August.
 Security is provided from dusk to dawn.

 Taking the Bus